roryl/zsx/README.md

 - **FOR** each link on the page
 - **FOR** each of the parameters in the clicked `zx-sync-params`
 - **IF** that parameter is in the other link's `href`
-- **THEN** pdate the parameter to the value of the parameter in the clicked link.
+- **THEN** update the parameter to the value of the parameter in the clicked link.
 - **UNLESS** the other link itself contains a `zx-sync-params` with the same parameter name